-Applicants for Colorado registered nursing licenses are required to submit to a criminal background check and could be disqualified for past crimes.
-And if licensed nurses ever pick up a Colorado felony conviction, they could be stripped of their license temporarily or permanently.
+If you are applying for a Colorado registered nursing license, you are required to submit to a criminal background check and could be disqualified for past crimes.
+If you are a licensed nurse and ever pick up a felony conviction, you could be stripped of your license temporarily or permanently.

 In this article, our Denver criminal defense attorneys discuss how criminal convictions affect nursing licenses in Colorado.
 Click on a topic to jump to that section:

 - 1. Who regulates licenses

 - 2. Applying for a license with a criminal record